ckdenouden/AVO-NG/Readme.md

 ### :telescope: ENB

-AVO-NG uses Solas weathers for its weather mod and Enhanced Lighting for ENB + Relighting Skyrim for lighting improvements.
-By default, the list uses E.V.C ENB which complements it perfectly.
+AVO-NG uses [Solas weathers](https://www.nexusmods.com/skyrimspecialedition/mods/49004) for its weather mod and the full [Lux](https://www.nexusmods.com/skyrimspecialedition/mods/43158) suite for lighting improvements.
+By default, the list uses [E.V.C ENB](https://www.nexusmods.com/skyrimspecialedition/mods/71743) which complements it perfectly.
 If you wish to change the ENB, an ENB manager is included to facilitate this.

 ### :telescope: Upscaler/TAA

-Skyrim Upscaler is also included, configured in DLAA mode to enable ENB comatability.
+[Skyrim Upscaler](https://www.nexusmods.com/skyrimspecialedition/mods/80343) is also included, configured in DLAA mode to enable ENB comatability.
 You will need to enable it in game by pressing the `End` key on your keyboard.

 If you do not have an Nvidia GPU, set the mode to `TAA` to ensure that the antialiasing works properly.